- Map & Directions

 (haapoos, “ha-ah-poos”: Name of a small stream draining across a flat on the west side of Duwamish River)

-Terminal 107 Park (also known as T-107 Park) is an important archaeological, cultural and ecological site that sits on the shores of one of the last remaining original bends of the Duwamish River.
+həʔapus Village Park & Shoreline Habitat (formerly called T-107 Park) is an important archaeological, cultural, and ecological site that sits on the shores of one of the last remaining original bends of the Duwamish River.
 Located just off West Marginal Way across from the Duwamish Longhouse and Cultural Center, the park offers over seven acres of native landscape park area along a vibrant river shoreline that volunteers continue restoring to this day.

 Lat 47°33'35.77"N, Long 122°21'3.03"W